frnsys/simulation_cybernetics_code/readme.md

 3. Afterwards we need to _commit_ these changes with `git commit -m "MESSAGE"`, where `MESSAGE` is a message reminding us what changes were made.
 For instance, if I changed the background color, I might want to use `git commit -m "changed background color"`.
 4. Then we upload ("push") the changes to GitHub with `git push`.

+## How do I get the latest reference code?

+1. First navigate to the repo folder in the terminal (see above)
+2. Then run `git fetch upstream`.
+3. Then run `git merge upstream/master`.

 ## Reference